pedalboard/pedalboard-hw/README.md

 ### Power Supply
 Flexible power supply options

-- (Optional) 9-36V Power Input to connect to usual pedalboard power supply units.
+- 6-28V Power input to connect to usual pedalboard power supply units.
-  - 3A isolated DC-DC converter
+  - 3A DC-DC buck converter
   - Also powers MIDI module
-- Board can also be powered with USB power.
+- MIDI module can also be powered with USB power.
   - into the micro USB connector of the Pico board.
 Supports ORing with the onboard PSU.

 ![Modules](https://pedalboard.github.io/pedalboard-hw-site/latest/Schematic/pedalboard-hw-schematic.svg)